 My name is Zoran Čulo, but my all my friends call me Zoki.
-Personally, I'm a pretty funny guy.
-I go through life laughing, taking advantage of whatever opportunity I can to crack a joke.
-I have an eye for the weird, the colourful and the unique.
-The things in life that are different from the norm are what interest me the most.
+Personally, I'm a pretty funny guy and I love to get along with others.
+What makes me great with what I do is that I have an eye for the weird, the colourful and the unique.
+The things in life that are different from the normal stuff I usually see are what interest me the most.

 With 6 years of experience, I have become well acquainted with various types of microscopes including bright-field, dark-field and scanning electron microscopy.
 I also utilize a number of general photography tools such as: image stacking, focusing techniques, lighting, colour theory, Photoshop and printing.
 My client history is fairly diverse, from doctors to fellow hobbyists, artists, university researchers and close friends.

 I have 5 years of laboratory experience in labs with Containment Levels 1 and 2.
 This also includes academic labs I have worked in as both student and teaching assistant.
 I have up-to-date WHIMIS training, Biosafety training and familiarity with various techniques for sample preparation: dissection, sectioning, serial dehydration, fixation, staining, paraffin embedding and slide mounting.